 It’s taken me a long time to be okay with failure.
 When I say okay, I mean not have a meltdown over it.
-I’m not completely comfortable with failing and making mistakes, but I’m at the place where failure doesn’t destroy me, and I’m able to learn from it.
+I’m not completely comfortable with failing and making mistakes, but I’m at the place where failure doesn’t destroy me, and I’m able to appreciate the life lessons that come with it.
 However, I still have a long way to go before failure doesn’t bother me at all.

 I know there are many positives to failing and trying to avoid or prevent them ultimately isn’t helpful and usually doesn’t work.
-I had a fear of failure and sometimes that fear prevented me from taking chances and doing the things I wanted to do just because I might make a mistake or face rejection.
+I had a fear of failure and sometimes that fear prevented me from taking chances, learning beneficial life lessons, and doing the things I wanted to do just because I might make a mistake or face rejection.

 But with all my failures, I have not only grown, but I’ve also learned a whole lot.
-I AM better for failing, and if I can share what I’ve learned from failure, then maybe other people can learn something without having to endure some of the pain and disappointment I had to go through.
+I am better for failing, and if I can share the life lessons I’ve learned from failure, then maybe other people can learn something without having to endure some of the pain and disappointment I had to go through.

 Failure does so many things.
-It builds character, creates opportunity (you know that old phrase “When one door closes, another window opens?” that is failure at work), and it teaches you perseverance.
+It builds character, creates opportunity (you know that old phrase “When one door closes, another window opens?” that is failure at work), and of the most worthwhile life lessons, it teaches you perseverance.

 If you give up after every mistake, misstep, or fail, then you never make any progress.
 Just because something didn’t go the way you wanted it to go, doesn’t mean that if you make an adjustment or try another method, it won’t work.
 Successful people keep trying, no matter how devastated they may feel, they know they have to keep at it if they’re going to get anywhere.

 Sometimes it takes failing at something to really understand it and ourselves.
 If everything was easy and took no effort, how would we learn?
 There are times when you have to fail to see things clearly.

 Life lessons are the greatest feedback you’ll ever need.